 Credit cards that offer airline miles, cash back and other rewards create expenses that are passed on to everyone—including people who don’t use or fail to qualify for credit cards.

-It’s one reason why a new credit card bill in the U.S. Senate is supported by Robert Triest, chair and professor of economics at Northeastern.
+It’s one reason why a new credit card bill scheduled for a Senate hearing next week is supported by Robert Triest, chair and professor of economics at Northeastern.

 “The current system is essentially causing prices to be higher than consumers otherwise would have to pay,” Triest says.